 How to Calculate Your Deduction:

-Indirect Method (Percentage): If your studio is 200 sq. ft. in a 1,000 sq. ft. home, deduct 20% of your rent/mortgage interest, utilities, and internet.
+Indirect Method (Percentage): If your studio is 200 sq. ft. in a 1,000 sq. ft. home, deduct 20% of your rent/mortgage interest, utilities, and the business-use portion of the internet.

 Simplified Method: Deduct $5 per square foot (up to a maximum of 300 sq. ft.).
 This is the easiest method but frequently yields a smaller deduction in high-rent areas.